keithort/VerticalLatency/data/portfolio/26/index.md

   - Bootstrap 4
   - Emotion
   - React Router
-abstract: The new application has all of the functionality of the previous version while adding the ability to download the completed preDOCS files.
+description: The new application has all of the functionality of the previous version while adding the ability to download the completed preDOCS files.
-thumbnail: '/26.png'
+featuredImage: 26.png
 employer: Vertical Latency
 ---